MDobak/go-xerrors/README.md

 - **Panic Handling**: Converts panic values to standard Go errors with stack traces for structured error recovery
 - **Zero Dependencies**: Implements error handling utilities with no external dependencies beyond the Go standard library

+> **Note:** This package is considered stable and will therefore be rarely updated, mostly for bug fixes and adding support for new Go versions and features.
+With the release of version 1.0, the API is frozen, and no breaking changes will be introduced in future releases.

 ---

 ## Installation